Death of Gram Parsons

-Gram Parsons died on September 19, 1973, in room eight of the Joshua Tree Inn, near Joshua Tree National Park.
+American musician Gram Parsons died on September 19, 1973, at the Joshua Tree Inn near Joshua Tree National Park in California.
 Encouraged by his road manager Phil Kaufman, Parsons again visited the park after completing his latest recording sessions.
 Earlier, he had confessed to Kaufman his wish to be cremated and his ashes scattered in the park in case he died.

 Parsons traveled to Joshua Tree with Michael Martin (his assistant), Margaret Fisher (Parsons' high school girlfriend), and Dale McElroy (Martin's girlfriend).
 Parsons spent time in the desert during the day and at local bars at night, consuming barbiturates and alcohol every day.
 On September 18, after being injected with morphine, Parsons overdosed.
 On September 19, he was declared dead on arrival at the hospital.